 ABOUT THE CENTENNIAL PARK REVITALIZATION

-Centennial Park is a Nashville treasure.
-The Centennial Park Master Plan was developed in 2010 in collaboration with Mayor Karl Dean, Metro Parks, and The Conservancy for the Parthenon and Centennial Park to restore, renovate, and revitalize Nashville's Central Park.
+The Centennial Park Master Plan was developed in 2010 in collaboration with Mayor Karl Dean, Metro Parks, and Centennial Park Conservancy to restore, renovate, and revitalize Nashville's Central Park.

-- Phase One - Completed in 2015, Phase One was a $9 million private-public partnership that improved the water quality of Lake Watauga, increased pollination of flowering trees and shrubs with bees, unearthed the long-buried Cockrill Spring, built a dedicated space for Musicians Corner, created a new parking area surrounding the Parthenon and installed fresh native landscaping.
+The Cockrill Spring Phase, completed in 2015, was a $9 million public/private partnership that improved the water quality of Lake Watauga, unearthed long-buried Cockrill Spring, built a dedicated space for Musicians Corner, and created a new parking area surrounding the Parthenon.

 ABOUT THE CAPITAL CAMPAIGN